RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 5. If prompted, sign in to the Azure subscription you want to use in this lab.

 6. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
-Review the variables and locate the virtual machine name.
+Review the parameters and variables.
+Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)